Shrimp Linguine

 Saute the tomatoes for a minute or two until slightly softened, then deglaze the pan with white wine:

 Add the shrimp back to the pan, as well as cooked linguine noodles and a cup of the pasta water.
-Garnish with snipped chives or parsley:

-You can also add fresh basil or even oregano.
+You can also add fresh basil or even fresh oregano.
 I usually add whatever I’ve got in the fridge or one of the herbs from my garden.

 Stuffed Shells, Lasagna, and Mac and Cheese Bites are a few of my other favorite pasta recipes.
 Enjoy!